ZeyuYan/Perceptual-Lossy-Compression/readme.txt

 This the code for the paper "On Perceptual Lossy Compression: The Cost of Perceptual Reconstruction and An Optimal Training Framework, ICML, 2021"

+## Release notes

+This repository is a faithful reimplementation of (https://github.com/znxlwm/pytorch-MNIST-CelebA-cGAN-cDCGAN) in PyTorch

 * you can download the dataset from
   - MNIST dataset: http://yann.lecun.com/exdb/mnist/